johngoren/bird_brain/README.md

 A Python command line tool for managing the resources of an Android nature app.

 Written a few years ago before I learned to code in a more Pythonic fashion.
+I can see where some comprehensions would have been nice.